 Duraibility - What Are Hammocks Made Of?

 You cant't compromise on the construction and the use of quality materials in a hammock.
 You'll end up spending more in the long run.
 Or worse.
-You could have a catastrophic failure in the night and end up next to those peasants in tents!
+You could have a catastrophic failure in the night and end up in the dirt.

 Most hammocks available are made from two different materials.
 Either Cotton or Nylon.

-Cotton Hammock: These can be made into nicer designs due to its wave.
-Howver, they’re bigger, heavier and sock up water easily.
+Cotton Hammock: These can be made into nicer designs due to its weave.
+However, they’re bigger, heavier and soke up water easily.
 They perform terribly in the wet as they hold water and dry very slowly.
 Don't get this type of material is you plan on going on a extended trip.

 Nylon Hammock: These are what you want for camping trips.
 They’re lighter, not as bulky and nylon repels the water.
 Everything you could ask for from a hammock on a camping trip!

 Hammock camping can quickly get very cold, even in summer.
 So I've here's my guide for keeping warm on colder nights.

 1) Location.
 Location.
 Location (English TV reference - Love you Phil!)

 Unless you're a kite the wind will not be your friend.
 When choosing your camping spot be on the look out for any dense forest, or perhaps a big rock to act as a wind break.

 Unless you have a very special relationship with your Mummy (Mom), it's OK to leave her behind.